-The program began its 17th year of operation in January 2020.
-This 16th Annual Report for the Maryland Hearing Aid Loan Bank, now the Maryland Hearing Aid and Language & Communication Video Loan Bank, describes the status of the program between January 1, 2020 and December 31, 2020.
-At the time of this report, six families requested and received eleven hearing aids in 2020.
-In addition, three hearing aids loaned to two children or youth in 2019 were used during 2020, including one loan of two hearing aids made after submission of the 2019 annual report.
-Most loans in 2020 include two hearing aids, providing amplification for both ears; two children borrowed a bone conduction hearing aid.
-Each child was eligible to retain the loaned hearing aids for up to one year.
-A loan extension may be granted after the initial loan, for a one-year interval.
+The program began its 18th year of operation in January 2021.
+This 17th Annual Report for the Maryland Hearing Aid Loan Bank, now the Maryland Hearing Aid and Language & Communication Video Loan Bank, describes the status of the program between January 1, 2021 and December 31, 2021.
+At the time of this report, five families requested and received nine hearing aids in 2021.
+Seven hearing aids loaned to four children or youth in 2020 were used during 2021.
+In addition, three hearing aids loaned to two children or youth in 2019 continued to be used during 2021.
+Most loans in 2021 include two hearing aids, providing amplification for both ears.
+Each child is eligible to retain the loaned hearing aids for up to one year; a loan extension may be granted after the initial loan, for a one-year interval.